 Moreover, both Amazon and Google still show “soy-containing” skin care when you search for “soy-free skin care”.
 So, be very careful on this issue.
 Even the words “plant-based” and “vegetable” are growing in misinformation.
 If it is labeled “vegetable” glycerin it could be 10% soy and 90% animal-derived.
 After all, peanut butter only has to contain 10% peanuts.

 To emphasize, just about any food with vitamin E contains soy.

-Almost all commercial food and skin grade vitamin E tocopherol comes from Soy.
-Specialty food stores and reading labels help avoid.
-Therefore, avoiding all foods and skincare with soy becomes the main focus.
+Almost all commercial food and skin-grade Vitamin E tocopherol comes from Soy.
+Purchasing from specialty food stores and reading product labels help with avoidance.

-While simple this does not mean easy.
-In summary, you know where to find soy free skin care.
-For us, Soy-free skin care means Ceela Naturals.
+While simple, this does not mean easy.
+However, you know where to find soy-free skin care.
+Ceela Naturals only offers 100% soy-free skin care for all to enjoy.

 Does someone with soy food allergies need to be concerned with skin care products?

 In summary, we know that putting soy on rashes can cause a food allergy.
 Therefore, food allergies may start with skin care-containing food allergens.
 Using Natural Soy-free skin care will reduce skin-related soy allergies.